Plan

 Blocking transactions

-A potential consequence of a "change" can be that processing transaction lines associated with a specific change request needs to be halted or blocked.
+A potential consequence of a change can be that processing transaction lines associated with a specific change request needs to be halted or blocked.
 If this is necessary, you need to manually block the transaction lines affected by the requirements.

 Manual blocking is different for the different transaction types.
 Purchase order lines, for example, can be closed if the supplier has not shipped the goods.
 Sales order lines can either be closed or the stock deallocated.
 You need to choose the most suitable blocking method for the type of transaction.